SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 ##### Classifier-Free Guidance

-Classifier-free guidance, on the other hand, doesn't require a separate classifier.
-Instead, it uses a single network trained to handle both conditioned and unconditioned generation:
+Classifier-free guidance eliminates the need for a separate classifier.
+Instead, it utilizes a single network trained to handle both conditioned and unconditioned generation.

+**Training Process**:
-1. **Training Process**: During training, with some probability, the conditional signal (e.g., text prompt) is set to zero or a null token.
-For example, there is a 50% chance that we set the prompt as zero and let the model remove the noise without the prompt.
-This way the model knows to learn to pay attention to the prompt and to not pay attention to the prompt.
+1. **Dual Learning**: During training, the model learns to process both conditioned and unconditioned inputs.
+With a certain probability (e.g., 50%), the conditional signal (like a text prompt) is set to zero or a null token.
+This teaches the model to generate images both with and without specific guidance.
-2. **Dual Outputs**: As a result, the network learns to produce both conditioned and unconditioned outputs.
+2. **Unified Network**: The same network learns to produce both conditioned and unconditioned outputs, crucial for its versatility during inference.

+**Inference Process**:
+1. **Prompt Types**:
+   - Conditioned prompt: A specific instruction guiding the image generation (e.g., "generate a cat").
+   - Unconditioned prompt: A general or null prompt, allowing more freedom in generation.
-3. **Guidance Scale**: During inference, both the conditioned and unconditioned outputs are generated and then combined using a guidance scale parameter.
+2. **Guidance Scale**: A parameter that balances the influence of conditioned and unconditioned outputs.
-4. **Weighted Combination**: The final output is a weighted combination of the conditioned and unconditioned predictions, where the weight (guidance scale) determines how much influence the conditioning signal has.
+3. **Output Combination**: The final output is a weighted combination of conditioned and unconditioned predictions.

-The combine output formula for classifier-free guidance is typically expressed as:
+The classifier-free guidance formula is typically expressed as:

 z<sub>guided</sub> = z<sub>uncond</sub> + w * (z<sub>cond</sub> - z<sub>uncond</sub>)